How To Achieve An Accounts Payable Paperless Workflow

 With this approach, managers and Chief Financial officers (CFOs) can easily search what’s been paid between date ranges and they can also generate reports to include assignees, along with the stage the invoices in and view metrics that can help identify clogs in the system.

 Going paperless can seem like a major undertaking but the hardest part is choosing the right software.
-Ultimately, all you’re looking to accomplish is to automate data entry, eliminate redundancies, streamline your approval processes, automate office workflows, centralized your related documents, and integrate with existing accounting software.
+Ultimately, all you’re looking to accomplish is to automate data entry, eliminate redundancies, streamline your approval processes, automate office workflows, centralised your related documents, and integrate with existing accounting software.

-With PurchaseControl, you can set up the vendors and product catalogs you need, assign permissions to people based on what you want them to be able to do.
+With PurchaseControl, you can set up the vendors and product catalogues you need, assign permissions to people based on what you want them to be able to do.
 You can set purchase limits, departmental budgets, approval based on purchase amount and so on.

 For instance, when an employee creates a purchase requisition it can automatically be approved if it’s for certain items such as office supplies.
 For larger purchases, if you can go to the department head for approval.
 Once a purchase requisition is approved, it automatically converts to a purchase order and is sent to the vendor.
 Once the items are received, the purchase order automatically converts to an invoice so everything stays together and remains searchable.